perdlemo1234/DataBricks_X_DataFactory/README.md

 ### Below is a rough outline of how the experimented transformation would look like if there's an _**INCREMENTAL LOAD**_:
 1) Load Bronze .csv files  ( from landing zone )
-2) Perform "Incremental_Load" using the "incremental_load" function provided. ( Most important, perform deduplication! )
+2) Perform "Incremental_Load" using the "incremental_load" function provided. ( Most importantly, perform deduplication , ranking , and dropping certain rows based on rank!! )
 3) ![image](https://github.com/user-attachments/assets/c07d99c9-058f-4049-8454-18b654c2586c) _<- The main part of incremental loading._
 4) To verify the accuracy of transformation, load silver parquet format into dataframe and view it as a .csv file.